 - There are more than 5,000 expats living in Udon Thani and that’s why the city has the best Farang oriented nightlife in Isaan

-- The Udon Thani province is home to Isaan’s only Unesco World Heritage Site: Ban Chaing, the world renowned archaeological site (see below)
+- The Udon Thani province is home to Isaan’s only Unesco World Heritage Site: Ban Chiang, the world renowned archaeological site (see below)

 Nong Prajak Park

 Every afternoon when the hottest time of the day is over lots of locals come to hang out in their favorite park.
 Nong Prajak has a lot to offer, you can feed the fish, buy snacks from the locals or enjoy massages.
-Or just stroll around the nice pave ways and bridges or relax in the shade of a palm tree by the pond.
-There is also a bicycle and running trek all around the park, bicycles are available for rent: One, two or three seaters cost 30 / 40/ 50 baht per hour.
+Or just stroll along the nice walkways and bridges or relax in the shade of a palm tree by the pond.
+There is also a bicycle and running trek all around the park, bicycles are available for rent: One, two or three seaters cost 30 / 40/ 50 Baht per hour.

-Promoted by the Tourism Authority of Thailand as the big natural wonder in Isaan, the red lotus sea on Han Kumphawapi Lake about 44km southeast of Udon Thani is a truly romantic place.
-There are thousands, if not millions, of red lotuses spread all over the lake.
-The highlight is to rent a boat for one hour (500 Baht for a big boat, 200 Baht for a small longtail boat, you can share with other people) and drive through the lotus sea all the way to a temple.
+Promoted by the Tourism Authority of Thailand as the big natural wonder of Isaan, the red lotus lake on Han Kumphawapi Lake about 44km southeast of Udon Thani is a truly romantic place.
+There are thousands, if not millions, red lotuses spread all over the lake.
+The highlight is to rent a boat for one hour (500 Baht for a big boat, 200 Baht for a small longtail boat, you can share with other people) and drive through the lotus lake all the way to a temple.

 You can spend an entire day driving all around town and visiting the various temples.
 If you just want to pick a couple of the nicest ones you might give the beautiful Wat Pothisomphon a try.
 It’s located near the western end of Nong Prajak Park so you can visit both attractions without relying on another taxi or tuk tuk ride.

-Another famous temple is the Chinese style Sanjao Pu-Ya at the southern shore of Nong Bua (another popular park).
+Another famous temple is the Chinese style Chao Pu-Ya Shrine at the southern shore of Nong Bua (another popular park).
 It aims to represent the wealth of the local Thai-Chinese merchant class.